Piano Teaching Philosophy

 With passion, persistence, expert guidance and a lot of practice, you can develop that innate musical self just as well as anyone else.

 I do not subscribe to the idea of 'talent'.
-Based on current scientific understanding, I do not believe that people are born with a unique musical ability.
+I do not believe that some people are born with a unique musical ability and other are not.
+ALL humans are musical, it is our birthright!

 Learning piano is a long-term project requiring scaffolded learning